 - EssaysEric Dinerstein Bill Young

-Olive-sided Flycatchers are uncommon visitors to the Washington metro area and infrequently seen at Monticello Park.
+Spring: Olive-sided Flycatchers are uncommon visitors to the Washington metro area, and there are only five spring records for them at Monticello Park.

 Where to See Them in the Park

 On the rare occasions when an Olive-sided Flycatcher is at Monticello, it usually is on a bare branch at the top of a tall dead tree.
 There is no best time to look for one.

 In May, 2017, an Olive-sided Flycatcher visited Monticello.
 This composite photo shows three images of the underparts.
 The breast has a broad central lemony line, and the olive sides are long vertical streaks which border the central line on each side.
 The sexes are similar.

 The rump has white tufts on each side.
 A birder who used to visit the park referred to these tufts as "white fluffies".

 Olive-sided Flycatchers hawk insects from high open perches.
 The 2017 bird at Monticello caught a cicada and swallowed it, wings and all.